fp-works/2019-winter-Haskell-school/README.md

 > If you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are kidding yourself. &mdash;Shine Li

+> Why is Zehua so good even though he jigs classes all the time?
+Because he does his homework. &mdash;Shine Li

 You can also raise any questions or issues when you are learning Haskell and raise it to [here](https://github.com/fp-works/2019-winter-Haskell-school/issues).